-The pandemic has accelerated many trends that had already been set in motion:
+The COVID-19 pandemic has accelerated many trends that had already been set in motion:

-- Increased online shopping, reducing demand on retail space - Increased eBanking, resulting in banks consolidating local branches - A recent article in Bankingdive.com indicates the increasing trend of branch closures.
+- Increased online shopping, reducing demand on retail space - Increased eBanking, resulting in banks consolidating local branches - a recent article in BankingDive.com indicates the increasing trend of branch closures.
 Bank of America's strategic plan focuses on pursuing new markets such as Milwaukee and New Orleans and to grow its market share with a small number of centers.
-For every one new location opens, the bank will close two existing locations.1 Well Fargo Bank is also among some of the major banks that are closing many local branches.
+As one new location opens, the bank will close two existing locations.1 Well Fargo Bank is also among some of the major banks that are closing many local branches.
 In the month of May 2023 alone, Wells Fargo closed 17 branch offices nationwide.
 Single use bank buildings surrounded by large parking areas are particularly conducive to closures. - Increased remote working, reducing demand on office space - Increased fuel efficiency and reliability of vehicles, and popularity of hybrid and electrical vehicles, reducing demand for auto-related services - Increased use of virtual meetings and increased popularity of Airbnbs, reducing business travel and demand on hotel accommodation (especially old motels)

-7. Age of structure - In general, building over than 30 years begin to show signs of fatigue and often requires significant investments to modernize.
-A shopping/retail center, however, is considered outdated if it has not been renovated for more than 15 years.
-Recent news articles comparing the Westfield Mall in Downtown San Francisco and that in Santa Clara points to the critical differentiator - Santa Clara Westfield Mall had undergone a \$1.1 billion renovation in 2019 whereas the one in Downtown San Francisco had not been renovated for more than 16 years.
+7. Age of structure - in general, buildings more than 30 years old begin to show signs of fatigue and often requires significant investments to modernize.
+A retail shopping center, however, is considered outdated if it has not been renovated within the last 15 years.
+Recent news articles comparing the Westfield Mall in Downtown San Francisco and that in Santa Clara points to the critical differentiator - Santa Clara Westfield Mall has undergone a \$1.1 billion renovation in 2019, whereas the Downtown San Francisco Westfield Mall has not been renovated for more than 16 years.
 This is because retail trends are fluid and reflect what are "fashionable" at the time.
-Furthermore, Table 1 shows that commercial/retail structures built in the 1990s (as late as 1997) had been demolished for new development.
-Therefore, this analysis uses 30+ years as the age threshold for most uses but 20+ years as the age threshold for retail/commercial uses.
+Furthermore, [Table 1](#) shows that commercial/retail structures built in the 1990s (as late as 1997) had been demolished for new development.
+Therefore, this analysis uses 30+ years as the age threshold for most uses, but 20+ years as the age threshold for retail/commercial uses.

-However, the quality of data from the San Mateo County Assessor Office limits the use of this factor.
-Many parcels are missing the year built data.
-While most nonvacant parcels (if not all) included in the inventory have older buildings and often show signs of delayed maintenance and are outdated in style, the lack of complete data prevents the use of this factor for many parcels.
+However, the quality of data from the County Assessor Office limits the use of this factor.
+Many parcels are missing data for the year the building was built.
+While most non-vacant parcels (if not all) included in the inventory have older buildings and often show signs of delayed maintenance and are outdated in style, the lack of complete data prevents the use of this factor for many parcels.